-This forms part of our school behaviour log and is monitored on a regular basis by the Headteacher and CP/SEN Lead teacher.
+This forms part of our school behaviour log and is monitored on a regular basis by the Headteacher and recorded on CPOMS.
 UNDER NO CIRCUMSTANCE SHOULD ANY CHILD BE LEFT UNSUPERVISED OUTSIDE A CLASSROOM.
 CHILDREN SHOULD BE REMINDED OF THESE STEPS AT REGULAR INTERVALS THROUGH WHOLE SCHOOL AND CLASS DISCUSSIONS.